Joaopmsitz/letsdefend-labs/README.md

 This repository contains security investigations performed during hands-on SOC Analyst training on the Let's Defend platform.

-The reports document alert triage, threat validation, evidence collection, incident investigation, containment actions, and final conclusions.
+The reports document the analysis of security alerts, threat validation, evidence collection, and final investigation outcomes.

 ---